juliancoleman/basal/README.md

 npm run cypress
 ```

+If you want to also run Cypress E2E tests in your own app that uses Basal, copy the `cypress` directory into your project, run `npm i -D cypress`, and add your own tests to `cypress/integration`.
+You'll need to remove the other tests that you copied over, of course, but you can use them as a reference while developing your own tests.

-You can add more tests in `cypress/integration` following the same pattern as other files.
+When contributing to Basal, you can add more tests in `cypress/integration` following the same pattern as other files.

 Note: If Cypress isn't already installed on your system, it will attempt to be installed automatically at this time.
 You can [read their docs]() if you have any other troubles running Cypress.